commanded/commanded/guides/Testing.md

 ## Aggregate state testing

 Sometimes it's useful to compare an expected aggregate's state with the previous one.
-This kind of method should be used only for testing.
+This kind of function should be used only for testing.

-For this purpose, Commanded provides an `aggregate_state` method which returns the current aggregate state.
+For this purpose, Commanded provides an `aggregate_state` function which returns the current aggregate state.

 ```elixir
 import Commanded.Assertions.EventAssertions